ttolentino89/nodeDrop-in/README.md

 2. Merchant Account
 3. Origin Key

-The API key and merchant account info were provided, but origin keys are dependent on the user's shop url and need to be generated/customized as needed to work properly.
+The API key and merchant account info were provided, but origin keys are dependant on the user's shop url and need to be generated/customized as needed to work properly.

 ## The starting process: